satbyy/go-noto-universal/README.md

 2. Tibetan has limited glyphs, otherwise GSUB table gets "overflow"ed.
 Only the most frequently occuring "subjoined consonants" are included.
 Those characters are displayed ok, but just that the glyphs appear to be "pushed up" compared to their neighbours.
-3. Certain fonts just refuse to cooperate, e.g. Mongolian, Nüshu.
+3. Vertical text layout is not supported for Dogra, Mongolian, Nandinagari, Nüshu and Tangut, even though the upstream Noto fonts has the support because fonttools does not support merging with `vmtx`/`vhea`.
-4. Vertical text layout is not supported for Dogra and Nandinagari.
+4. GoNotoCJKCore2005 does not contain Noto Sans Math and Noto Sans Symbols because fonttools does not support merging CFF with others.

 ## License